goodloop/autoware_auto_mirror/src/tools/autoware_auto_avp_demo/design/avp-localization-design.md

 # Overview

-In accordance with REP-105[1] and guided by the design principals laid out in #localization-design, the following localization architecture will be used for the AVP 2020 Demo and will form the basis for future improvements for the Autoware.Auto localization architecture.
+In accordance with REP-105[1] and guided by the design principals laid out in \ref localization-design, the following localization architecture will be used for the AVP 2020 Demo and will form the basis for future improvements for the Autoware.Auto localization architecture.

 ---